sathish-t/nanopore-mod-course/exercises/most_modified_region.md

 For the official solution, we want you to implement the steps below:

+- First, inspect the file to see what modification tags are present in it.
 - Our molecules fall into two categories: newly-synthesized DNA with BrdU in it and DNA that was synthesized before the current cell cycle and does not have BrdU.